 - Many more

 At the Center of a Murder Investigation?
-You Need a Defense Attorney ASAP
+You Need a Florida Criminal Defense Attorney ASAP

 Don't let a murder charge threaten to destroy your life.
 Reach out to a reputable defense firm as soon as possible and never underestimate the value of pretrial representation.
 In fact, the sooner you hire an attorney, the better.
 This gives your counsel the opportunity to approach the prosecutor with your side of the story, seek to have your charges reduced or dismissed, and even represent you at your initial appearance—all of which can help your case get off to a great start.